bobbysciacchitano/react-from-scratch/README.md

 #### I love deleting stuff without knowing what I'm doing...

-We removed some of the unnessary boilerplate so you can focus on the most important thing.
+We removed some of the unnessary boilerplate so you can focus on the most important thing: ReactDOM.
 ReactDOM is basically the bootstrapper for your project.
-It manages mounting your entry point (in this case `App`) into a specific DOM element (`root`).
+It manages mounting your entry point (in this case, `App`) into a specific DOM element (`root`).

-In later tutorials we'll learn about other assets like CSS and what's actually happening under the hood.
+In later tutorials we'll learn about how you can import other assets like CSS and what's actually happening under the hood.

 #### Does the DOM element id have to be root?